 The impact of the UK’s withdrawal from the European Union on companies will depend on their role in the delivery chain pursuant to the chemical legislation.
 This may have significant impacts on some of the companies.
-When a company operating in the UK becomes a non-EU company, the role of distributors and downstream users in the delivery chain will change so that in many cases they will become importers in the EU.
+When a company operating in the UK has become a non-EU company, the role of distributors and downstream users in the delivery chain has changed so that in many cases they have become importers in the EU.

 Substances that require REACH authorisation can no longer be used on the basis of authorisations granted to UK-based suppliers after Brexit.
 These substances can only be used on the basis of authorisations granted to suppliers based in EU/EEA Member States, or the user will need to apply for authorisation themselves.
 Authorisations are granted by the ECHA.

-Chemical safety data sheets and product labels must show the details of the supplier, and the supplier must be based in the EU.
+Chemical safety data sheets and product labels must show the details of the supplier (name, address and telephone number), and the supplier must be based in the EU.

 For further information on the impacts of the UK’s withdrawal on the obligations of the REACH, CLP and biocide regulations, see ECHA’s website.